 Heywood Hardy was a British painter.
 Born in Chichester, Sussex.
 He studied at the École des Beaux-Arts in Paris.
 Upon returning to England, Hardy’s work became popular and he received many commissions from the estates of his wealthy patrons.
 He went on to become a member of The Royal Society of Painters and Etchers, The Royal Institute of Oil Painters, and The Royal Society of Portrait Painters.
 He also worked as an illustrator for several publications, including The Illustrated London News and The Graphic Magazine.
 In the last years of his life, Hardy made a controversial shift from sensitive animal subjects to biblical scenes of Christ walking in the Sussex countryside.
 Today, his works are in the collections of the Philadelphia Museum of Art, the Manchester City Art Gallery, and the Bury Art Museum, among others.

-Right-Hand Apple-Cat, Greeting Card by Ditz - Thumbnail
+Horses and Trains, Greeting Card by Tirzah Ravilious - Thumbnail

 Areas and Services